 Cloth face coverings are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.

-*Appropriate face coverings include cloth and paper masks styles such as those which have elastic around the ears, around the head, or gaiter/buff style which cover both the mouth and nose.
+*Appropriate face coverings include cloth and paper masks styles such as those which have elastic around the ears or around the head which cover both the mouth and nose.
+Purchased or made cloth face coverings should be in line with recommendations from the CDC and should be worn to cover the nose, mouth, and chin.
+“Gaiter” and “buff” style will not be permitted as a face covering in the school.

 Daily Routine Before Arriving to School